AUMikkel/p2pproject/README.md

 By combining affordable technology, real-time feedback, and online competition, this app aims to make running more fun and engaging for everyone!

 ## Known bugs
-If the user tries to stop a recording with starting one, the app will try to save the run, but this want seccuded as there is no run.
+If the user tries to stop a recording using the IoT watch without starting one, the app will try to save the run, but this want seccuded as there is no run.
 Will just result in a message saying "Failed to save run.".